 - An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show the size and location of each parathyroid gland in your neck.

 During your surgery:

 - A small incision will be made in one side of your neck.
 Your surgeon will gently lift and move muscles and other structures to see the parathyroid gland.
 A handheld probe (wand) and camera may be used during the surgery to find the parathyroid gland that needs to be removed.
 Part or all of the parathyroid gland will then be removed.

 - Your surgeon may also insert a small scope through small incisions on your neck, or chest and underarm.
 He may insert other instruments in 1 to 2 smaller incisions at different places on your neck or armpit.
 He will then inject a gas (carbon dioxide) in the neck area near your parathyroid gland.
 This will lift the skin of your neck away from the parathyroid and allow your surgeon more space to work in.
 Clips, cautery, loops, or staples may be used to separate the gland from other structures near it.
 Blood tests may be done during surgery to check your parathyroid hormone level.
 The incisions will be closed with stitches or surgical tape and covered with bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver will check your incision soon after your surgery to make sure everything is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider will check your incision soon after your surgery to make sure everything is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.

 - Blood tests may be done to check your parathyroid hormone level to see if you need more surgery.